thedailywizard/cleanm4a/README.md

-#### cleanm4a
+#### Goal
-Remove all unwanted tags.
-Keep cover/artwork.
-Force trackID to "1".<br>
+Remove all unwanted tags - Keep cover/artwork - Force trackID to "1"<br>
-**No audio re-encoding.**
+**No audio re-encoding**

-#### Issues on m4a files solved with the script
+#### Issues on m4a files : nosound on iOS or undesired tags
-- m4a files are not correctly played (no sound) on iOS if trackID is 0.
+- m4a files are not correctly played (no sound) on iOS if trackID is 0
-- It's impossible to directly change the trackID value.
+- It's impossible to directly change the trackID value
 - In Apple world with iTunes / iTunesMatch / etc., some tags contain personnal data (AppleId / Name / email ...)
 - Common tools cannot remove these Apple undesired tags
-- I didn't want to re-encore all my music library.
+- I didn't want to re-encore all my music library

 #### Required programs to run the script
 - [ffmpeg] (http://ffmpegmac.net)